alexjbuck/blog/content/blog/2022-07-18_making-my-netlify-blog.md

 +++
-title = "Making [an earlier version of] this site" date = 2022-07-18 description= "An adventure with Gatsby and Netlify"
+title = "making [an earlier version of] this site" date = 2022-07-18 description= "An adventure with Gatsby and Netlify"
 +++